Pedro Pascal: 2019–present: Worldwide recognition

 In February 2023, he hosted a Saturday Night Live episode, with Coldplay as the musical guest.
 In April, he was added to the cast of Ethan Coen's 2024 film Drive-Away Dolls, and Time magazine named him one of the 100 most influential people in the world.
 In May, he co-starred in the short film Strange Way of Life alongside Ethan Hawke, directed by Pedro Almodóvar.
 He played Silva, who reunites with Hawke's Jake in the two's older age.
 Pascal previously expressed his admiration for and desire to work with Almodóvar.
 Screen Rant noted it as another example of Pascal taking a role with the "dad" archetype.
 In June, Pascal was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.
 In July, Pascal made history as the first Latino to receive three nominations in the same year for the 75th Primetime Emmy Awards.
 The nominations included Outstanding Lead Actor in a Drama Series for his portrayal in The Last of Us, Outstanding Guest Actor in a Comedy Series for his guest-hosting role in an episode of Saturday Night Live, and Outstanding Narrator for his narration in Patagonia: Life on the Edge of the World.
+Pascal also won the Actor Award for Outstanding Performance by a Male Actor in a Drama Series for The Last of Us in 2024.

 In January 2024, he starred in Freaky Tales, directed by Anna Boden and Ryan Fleck.
 In June, musician Omar Apollo released his second studio album, God Said No, where Pascal features on the penultimate track, "Pedro", where he contributes a monologue about his heart being "shattered by something".
 In the animated feature The Wild Robot, he portrayed Fink, a fox who plays a parental role to a goose named Brightbill alongside Lupita Nyong'o's robot Roz.
 He next starred in Gladiator II, the sequel to Ridley Scott's 2000 film Gladiator.
 At the end of 2024, he was polled as Grindr's hottest man of the year.
+Around this time, Pascal was forced to drop-out of several high-profile films including Weapons and Crime 101, due to his packed schedule.

-In 2025, Pascal acted in Celine Song's Materialists, Ari Aster's Eddington, and portrayed Reed Richards / Mister Fantastic in the Marvel Cinematic Universe film The Fantastic Four: First Steps, a role he is set to reprise in Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
+In 2025, Pascal appeared in Celine Song's romantic comedy Materialists, Ari Aster's neo-Western thriller Eddington, and portrayed Reed Richards / Mister Fantastic in the Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps.
+He is slated to reprise the role in the MCU films Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
+He reprised the role of Din Djarin in The Mandalorian & Grogu (2026).

+Pascal's upcoming projects include starring in Todd Haynes's film De Noche; his casting in late 2025 was considered important in reviving the production after it had been stalled.
+He took on the lead role of Alex Serian in the thriller film Behemoth!, written and directed by Tony Gilroy.
+He rescued both projects from being abandoned after their initial stars backed out.